authelia/authelia/docs/content/en/integration/openid-connect/argocd/index.md

 ### Application

-To configure [ArgoCD] to utilize Authelia as an [OpenID Connect] Provider use the following configuration:
+To configure [Argo CD] to utilize Authelia as an [OpenID Connect] Provider use the following configuration:

 ```yaml
 name: Authelia